 Demand for shorter response time

-According to a report from Conversocial, 37% of consumers who use social media to register complaints with businesses expect a response within 30 minutes.
-In 2021 and beyond, the percentage of people demanding shorter response time is expected to rise unprecedentedly.
+According to a report, 40% of consumers who use social media to register complaints expect brands to respond within the first hour.
+In 2023 and beyond, the percentage of people demanding shorter response time is expected to rise unprecedentedly.

 Messenger from Facebook only lets businesses respond to 90% of messages within 15 minutes, and that just shows how tough the market is.
 Social media has conditioned people to expect quicker responses; failing to cater to these expectations means having to deal with frustrated customers all the time.